ŌDC has created a masterplan for the harbour and wharf area.

 - it provides recreational value for users of the wharf and build on the other recreational facilities in the town centre by looking to connect these two areas.

-Thank you to the members of the community that got in touch with Council and gave their feedback on the consultation sketches.
+Thank you to the members of the community that got in touch with Council and gave their feedback on the initial consultation sketches.
 Particular thanks to Ōpōtiki Primary School for being a part of the engagement day down at the wharf and presenting your wharf survey results to Council.

 Snell Road – Stage 1, 2 and 3